 The Fair Labor Standards Act requires employers to keep certain time and pay records for non-exempt employees.
 These employees are eligible for the overtime provisions of the Fair Labor Standards Act and must complete time sheets to track all hours worked.

-Most employees at the College of William & Mary are expected to submit their timesheets online using Banner's Employee Self-Service (ESS).
+Most employees at the William & Mary are expected to submit their timesheets online using Banner's Employee Self-Service (ESS).
 Employees use ESS to complete timesheets and check benefits and leave balances.
 You can access ESS by logging in to myWM and clicking the Banner icon in the top right corner.

 All employees and their supervisors are responsible to ensure that timesheets are approved in Self-Service no later than the established due dates in order to be paid in a timely manner.